The Public Relations BlogDigital PRInbound CommunicationsContent Themes PR Strategy: The Power of Quarters

 Evergreen Content

-What’s Evergreen Content?
+What’s evergreen content?
 For a piece of content to be evergreen, it must sustain its value over time.
-Meaning: The content must be relevant today, tomorrow, and the foreseeable future.
+This means the content must be relevant today, tomorrow, and the foreseeable future.

-While news content might have a more significant short-term impact, Evergreen Content accumulates over time.
+While news content might have a more significant short-term impact, evergreen content accumulates over time.

 There are different ways to leverage evergreen content.
 I recommend a few axioms for Evergreen Content:

 • Two years.
-To be considered evergreen content, I think the content must be relevant and valuable for at least two years.
-It’s an arbitrary time frame, but if an organisation can produce content lasting for two years, it will typically last for much longer.
+To be considered evergreen content, content must be relevant and valuable for at least two years.
+It’s an arbitrary time frame, but if an organisation can produce content lasting two years, it will typically last much longer.

 • Actual interest.
 To be considered evergreen content, there must be an existing volume of search engine users looking for the information.
 The content will never be ‘ever’ without ‘green’ search volumes.